2025 First-generation Graduate and Professional Student Symposium

 Boston University

-Moshe Cohen teaches negotiation, leadership, and mediation as founder of The Negotiating Table since 1995 and as a senior lecturer at Boston University's Questrom School of Business since 2000.
-He has taught thousands of students and at companies worldwide, mediated hundreds of disputes, and coached dozens of executives and individuals.
-He is the author of Collywobbles, How to Negotiate When Negotiating Makes You Nervous; Optimism is a Choice and Other Timeless Ideas; and The Optimistic Pessimist: More Timeless Ideas.
-Moshe studied Physics at Cornell University, has a Master in Electrical Engineering from McGill University, and an MBA from Boston University.
+Moshe Cohen has been teaching negotiation, leadership, conflict resolution and organizational behavior as founder of The Negotiating Table since 1995 and as a master lecturer at Boston University's Questrom School of Business since 2000.
+He has worked with thousands of students as well as companies worldwide.
+As a mediator, Moshe has worked to resolve hundreds of matters, and also coaches executives, managers, and individuals on leading others and negotiating effectively.
+He is the author of three books - Collywobbles, How to Negotiate When Negotiating Makes You Nervous; Optimism is a Choice and Other Timeless Ideas; and The Optimistic Pessimist: More Timeless Ideas.
+Moshe studied Physics at Cornell University and has a Master's in Electrical Engineering from McGill University, specializing in robotics before completing his MBA from Boston University and falling in love with negotiation, mediation, and leadership.

 Vanessa Doriott Anderson, PhD